-- Try to provide three new frames of foundation in a brood box each year (so that in four years you will have replaced them all).
-This is best achieved by moving old frames to the outside of the box in autumn and when you return in spring, they will be broodless allowing you to replace them with foundation - Some beekeepers prefer to replace all the brood combs annually by performing a Bailey Frame Change in early April.
+- Try to provide 3 or 4 new frames of foundation in a brood box each year (so that in four years you will have replaced them all).
+This is best achieved by moving old, black frames to the outside of the box in autumn.
+When you return in spring, they will be broodless allowing you to remove and replace them with foundation. - Some beekeepers prefer to replace all the brood combs annually by performing a Bailey Frame Change in April.
 See diagram page 17.

-4.4 Signs of brood disease
+4.4 Signs of BROOD disease AFB

-AFB

-- Affects larvae AFTER the cell is capped - Cell cappings become sunken and may look greasy.
-Sometime the bees have chewed holes in them. - 'Pepper pot' appearance to the sealed brood. (lots of empty cells) - Do the Rope Test to confirm AFB: Dip a matchstick tip into the glue-like contents of an infected cell and the contents will stretch out into a mucus like thread for an inch or so - An old comb will have hardened larval remains, lying along the bottom of the cells, which you cannot remove (Hold comb up to the light to see them)
+- Affects larvae AFTER the cell is capped. - Cell cappings become sunken and may look greasy.
+Sometime the bees have chewed holes in them. - 'Pepper pot' appearance to the sealed brood. (lots of empty cells). - Do the Rope Test to confirm AFB: Dip a matchstick tip into the glue-like contents of an infected cell and the contents will stretch out into a mucus like thread for an inch or so. (this does not happen in EFB). - An old comb will have hardened larval remains, lying along the bottom of the cells, which bees cannot remove (Hold comb up to the light to see them).